A recipe for recording videos (frequently updated)

 For that, I use the OBS studio program, setting the scene before starting the recording.
 For the microphone, there is a gauge that is really helpful in konwing whether the placement of the microphone is suitable for the recording.

-to the scene instead of the generic Display Capture that does not work for macOS.
+Make sure to add the macOS Screen Capture to the scene instead of the generic Display Capture that does not work for macOS.

 Editting the video